aaovchinnikov/console-todo/README.md

 4. For now console-UI is main UI implementation.
 5. UI will be changed later.
 Easy UI replacing mechanism needed.
 6. For now in-memory storage used.
-7. Storage will be changed lated.
+7. Storage will be changed later.
 Easy storage replacing mechanism needed.

 Code organized as Maven-project.
 Requires at least Java 11 and Apache Maven 3.6.3 installed and configured.